caseybarajas/Melodia/README.md

 ## CURRENTLY WORKING ON:

-- Multi-track generation and multi hand piano support
+- Making the machine learning more streamlined and advanced
+- Possibly a GUI

 ## Features